ministryofjustice/laa-secure-document-storage-api/README.md

 - Click the list icon next to the environment dropdown
 - Open the vault via the red 'vault' link
 - Add secrets using the naming convention from the shared vault
+- Enable secret usage in tests
+  - From the vault, go to settings
+  - On the first page, tick enable usage in scripts
+  - When you first run a request, enable secret usage in the collection

 #### Running